Table of Contents

 • Dictionary attacks: Involves attempting all the words in a pre-defined list or “dictionary” of common passwords.
 Dictionary attacks exploit users’ tendencies to use simple, easily remembered (and easily guessed) passwords.
 They can be highly effective against organizations who have failed to implement strong password policies.

-• Hybrid brute force attacks: Combines elements of both dictionary and simple brute force attacks, using a dictionary of passwords but with added numerical or special character combinations.
+• Hybrid attacks: Combines elements of both dictionary and simple brute force attacks, using a dictionary of passwords but with added numerical or special character combinations.

 Real-world example of a brute force attack